zsomborCzaban/Resume/README.md

 ### Taboola / Algorithm Engineer Intern
 Sept 2023 - Jan 2024, Budapest

-At Taboola, I worked on their e-commerce recommendation system and I helped to develop in-house solutions to various problems.
+At Taboola, the world’s largest discovery platform, I worked on the e-commerce recommendation system and developed in-house solutions for various challenges.
-I got used to the Big Tech company environment and learned a lot in the meantime.
 <br><br>

 ### BitKnights / Junior ServiceNow Developer
 Jun 2022 - Sept 2023, Budapest

-During my time at BitKnights I was working on several projects.
-Including  ITSM implementations,  merges and maintenances.
-I learned the fundamentals of agile software development, and also improved my teamwork skills.
-I also got hands-on experience about how complicated big systems can get, and why clean and simple code/infrastructure is important.
+I secured this job in my first year of university after an interview that came about due to a mix-up on my resume—they thought I was in my second year.
+I ended up acing the interview and was hired.
+I’m still proud of that to this day.
 <br><br>

 ### Dr.Code / Teacher